mahmoudbahaa755/lens/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) to learn how you can get involved.
+Please read our [Contributing Guide](packages/docs/contributing/dev-setup.md) to learn how you can get involved.